MiraclesinWang/Advanced-Pixiv-Crawler/README.md

 ## Installation Steps

-\1.
-Clone the project into your environment.
+1. Clone the project into your environment.
-\2.
-Run `pip install -r requirements.txt`.
+2. Run `pip install -r requirements.txt`.
-\3.
-Open your VPN and start global proxy to ensure the script can get access to pixiv.net. (this step is necessary for Chinese users)
+3. Open your VPN and start global proxy to **ensure the script can get access to pixiv.net**. (this step is necessary for Chinese users)
-\4.
-Open pixiv.net and .
+4. Follow instructions in [cookie instruction](https://github.com/MiraclesinWang/Advanced-Pixiv-Crawler/blob/main/cookie instruction.md).
 Place your cookie in the `${your cookie here}` in default.json.
-\5.
-Specific a tag and output directory for downloading, and set other optional arguments as you need.
+5. Specific a tag and output directory for downloading, and set other optional arguments as you need.
 Then run the script.
 Example:

 ```
 python pixiv_crawler.py \